CPSceneObjectContext

 Scene object context during frame update.

-This type is main access point to the most of CosPlay functionality for the scene objects comprising the gameplay.
-On each game frame update all scene objects from the current scene receive CPSceneObject.update call and optional CPSceneObject.render call both of which receive the instance of this type.
+This type is the main access point to the most of CosPlay functionality for the scene objects comprising the gameplay.
+On each frame update all scene objects from the current scene receive CPSceneObject.update call and optional CPSceneObject.render call both of which receive the instance of this type.
 Also, the shaders attached to that scene objects, if any, receive the callback with the instance of this type.

 Scene object context functionality can be grouped into: